Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Palatine Hill| ©Anthony Majanlahti

-Access to the Palatine Hill is included in most Hellotickets guided tours to the Colosseum and the Roman Forum, so if you buy a full guided tour, you will not have to pay extra to visit it.
+Access to the Palatine Hill is included in most Hellotickets guided tours to the Colosseum and the Roman Forum, so if you buy a complete guided tour, you will not have to pay extra to visit it.

 However, if you have just bought a single ticket for the Colosseum, it will not be valid to enter the Palatine Museum.
 In that case, consider purchasing the Full Pass if you want to have access to the entire area.